cgs-earth/open-urbex/CONTRIBUTING.md

-# This document is for future purposes - we are currently not accepting contributions, sorry!
+# This is a new repo under heavy development - we welcome contributions but please understand that the lead developer is new and will be slow to respond but will get back to everyone!

 # Introduction
 Thank you for considering contributing to urbex!
 No one brain can do it all - and many monkeys at typewriters theoretically can write Shakespeare.